-Fannie Mae has adopted the ARRC Endorsed Terms for determining an alternative reference rate for SOFR-based securities, including Notes with interest rates that adjust based on SOFR.
-Fannie Mae can provide no assurance that any alternative reference rate determined in accordance with the ARRC Endorsed Terms will yield the same or similar economic results over the lives of the affected Classes of Notes relative to the results that would have occurred under SOFR or any other reference rate.
+The Benchmark Replacement Terms will apply in any determination of an alternative reference rate for Notes with interest rates that adjust based on 30-day Average SOFR.
+Fannie Mae can provide no assurance that any alternative reference rate determined in accordance with the Benchmark Replacement Terms will yield the same or similar economic results over the lives of the affected Classes of Notes relative to the results that would have occurred under 30-day Average SOFR or any other reference rate.
 In addition, although Fannie Mae's designation of any alternative reference rate will take into account various factors, including then-prevailing industry practices, there can be no assurance that broadly-accepted industry practices will develop, and it is uncertain what effect divergent industry practices will have on the value of and return on the floating rate Notes.
 See "Description of the Notes - Interest" in this Offering Memorandum.